-- Sending an email under another individual's name or email address, except when authorized to do so by the owner of the email account for a work-related purpose. - Accessing the content of another User's email account, except 1) as part of an authorized investigation, 2) as part of an approved monitoring process, or 3) for other purposes specifically associated with the account owner's official duties on behalf of University and with express permission from the owner or the Chief Information Security Officer. - Sending or forwarding any email that is known by the User to contain computer viruses. - Any use prohibited by this policy.
+- Sending an email under another individual's name or email address, except when authorized to do so by the owner of the email account for a work-related purpose. - Accessing the content of another User's email account, except 1) as part of an authorized investigation, 2) as part of an approved monitoring process, or 3) for other purposes specifically associated with the account owner's official duties on behalf of University and with express permission from the owner or the Chief Information Security Officer, or, with reference to employee accounts only, the Assistant Vice President for Human Resources. - Sending or forwarding any email that is known by the User to contain computer viruses. - Any use prohibited by this policy.